puppetlabs/puppetdb/documentation/install_from_packages.markdown

 Step 1: Install and Configure Puppet
 -----
-If Puppet isn't fully installed and configured yet on your PuppetDB server, [install it][installpuppet] and request/sign/retrieve a certificate for the node:
+If Puppet isn't fully installed and configured yet on your PuppetDB server, [install it][installpuppet] and request/sign/retrieve a certificate for the node.

 [installpuppet]: /guides/installation.html